pandrr/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 * Shaders are specified in a shader module and then turned into a pipeline
 * WebGPU can draw triangles
 * WebGPU draws to textures (we happened to get a texture from the canvas)
-* WebGPU works by encoding commands and the submitting them.
+* WebGPU works by encoding commands and then submitting them.

 # Run computations on the GPU